tophat/terraform-training/exercises/exercise_6/README.md

-# Excercise 6: Create Terraform module
+# Exercise 6: Create Terraform module

-The goal of Excercise 6 is to CREATE a custom terraform module that you can reuse accross different projects.
-This terraform module should create a S3 Bucket.
-You can use the folder in `terraform/module` to add the module.
+The goal of Exercise 6 is to CREATE a custom terraform module that you can reuse across different projects.
+This Terraform module should create a S3 Bucket.
+You should create a folder in `terraform/modules` to add the module.

 The test passes if a s3_bucket with the name given from the  variable `s3_bucket_name` is created via a module.

 Your Module should be named `my_bucket` and have an output variable called `aws_s3_bucket`.
 The test will assert the s3 bucket is created

 ## Invoke
 ```